gabekanegae/gabekanegae.github.io/_posts/2020-5-5-games-for-programmers-and-learners.md

 ### Programming Games Backlog

 Those are the ones that I haven't immersed myself in enough yet to write a paragraph of opinion about it, but are right at the top of my big backlog of games that I want to get through.
-They are full of positive reviews all around the internet and so I felt like listing them here.
+They are full of positive reviews all around the internet and so I felt like listing them here as well.

 **[Else Heart.Break()](https://store.steampowered.com/app/400110/)**: a mix of RPG, open-world and point-and-click adventure, with a story of love and friendship behind the programming curtain.